Ana y Bruno

-Ana y Bruno (English: Ana and Bruno) is a 2017 Mexican computer-animated horror-comedy-drama film based on the novel, Ana by Daniel Emil.
-It is produced by Altavista Films and Lo Coloco Films, and co-produced by Ítaca Films and Ánima Estudios.
+Ana y Bruno (English: Ana and Bruno) is a 2018 Mexican animated horror comedy-drama film based on the novel, Ana by Daniel Emil.
+It was produced by Altavista Films and Lo Coloco Films, and co-produced by Ítaca Films and Ánima Estudios.

 After 13 years of production, the film was released in Mexico on 31 August 2018, receiving favorable reviews.
-It is described to be the most expensive animated film in the Mexican film industry with the budget of $104 million pesos (est. $5.35 million USD).
+It was described as the most expensive animated film in the Mexican film industry with a budget of $104 million pesos (est. $5.35 million USD).

 The film has won three "Best Animated Feature" awards including one from the 61st Ariel Awards in which the film has also earned nominations for "Adapted Screenplay" and "Original Score".

 Plot

 A young girl named Ana searches for her father to help save her troubled mother.